KO2112/auto-test-technical-test/README.md

 - Fork this repo into your own GitHub account
 - To run your tests, use your IDE to run tests in the `RunCucumberTests.java` class or run `mvn test`
 - Put any assumptions, notes and instructions into your README.md.

+# I DID NOT WRITE A TEST CASE FOR DECIMAL NUMBERS BECASUE IT ALREADY GIVES DECIMAL NUMBER

+# I did not write a test case for only integer values (not decimal) because built methods does not accept int[][] it only accepts double[][] I would have created 1 more method for int[][]